AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ### About the Dynamic Media Viewers configuration {#about-the-dynamic-media-viewers-configuration}

-The Dynamic Media Viewer extension automatically integrates with the Experience Platform Launch library if all of the following conditions below are true:
+The Dynamic Media Viewer extension automatically integrates with the Experience Platform Launch library if the following conditions below are true:

 * Experience Platform Launch library global object ( `_satellite`) is present on the page.
 * The Dynamic Media Viewers extension function `_dmviewers_v001()` is defined on `_satellite`.

 * `config2=` viewer parameter is not specified, which means that viewer does not use legacy Analytics integration.

-Additionally, there is an option to explicitly disable Experience Platform Launch integration in the viewer by specifying `launch=0` parameter in the viewer's configuration.
+Also, there is an option to explicitly disable Experience Platform Launch integration in the viewer by specifying `launch=0` parameter in the viewer's configuration.
 The default value of this parameter is `1`.

 ### Configuring the Dynamic Media Viewers extension {#configuring-the-dynamic-media-viewers-extension}

 The only configuration option for the Dynamic Media Viewers extension is **[!UICONTROL Enable Adobe Media Analytics for Audio and Video]**.

-When you check (enable or "turn on") this option, and if Adobe Media Analytics for Audio and Video extension is installed and properly configured, video playback metrics are sent to the Adobe Analytics for Audio and Video solution.
+When you check (enable) this option, and the Adobe Media Analytics for Audio and Video extension is installed and configured, video playback metrics are sent to the Adobe Analytics for Audio and Video solution.
 Disabling this option turns off video tracking.

-Note that if you enable this option *without* having Adobe Media Analytics for Audio and Video extension installed, the option has no effect.
+If you enable this option *without* having Adobe Media Analytics for Audio and Video extension installed, the option has no effect.

 ![image2019-7-22_12-4-23](assets/image2019-7-22_12-4-23.png)